Rod MacDonald: Recordings & tours

 In May 2011, Brambus Records and Blue Flute Music released Songs Of Freedom, a collection of 16 previously unreleased songs, in Switzerland and the US; Blue Flute also released Big Brass Bed's Dylan Jam + 2, a new set of 9 Bob Dylan compositions and two originals.
 In May 2014 Blue Flue Music released the solo cd Later That Night, as well as Big Tent, a new cd by Big Brass Bed.
 Later That Night was named "Best Local Cd of 2014" by The Palm Beach Post and reached the top ten in national roots and folk music charts.
 In 2017 Blue Flute Music released Rod MacDonald & Mark Dann: Live At Music-Star, a concert DVD recorded in Norderstedt, Germany in April 2016.
 On May 1, 2018, Blue Flute Music released Beginning Again, MacDonald's 12th solo recording.
 His 13th, Boulevard, was released December 10, 2020; in March 2021, Boulevard was #11 on the Folk Alliance national folk music chart.

+On June 1, 2023, Blue Flute Music released Rants And Romance, his 14th solo recording; the 17-song collection charted at #5 on the Folk Alliance national folk music chart in summer 2023.
+Writing in Goldmine, Lee Zimmerman called it "flush with astute observations and commentary on the current stage of politics and populism at a time when courtesy and common sense seem to have gone wholly astray.
+The material is pointed and prophetic, with melodies that ring, resonate and make emphatic impressions."

-Recent Work
+Recent work

 After two decades in Greenwich Village, MacDonald moved to south Florida in 1995, where he often performs as a solo guitarist-singer.
 He is also lead singer of the Dylan cover band Big Brass Bed, named "Best Folk Band" in 2016 by the New Times Broward-Palm Beach, and performs with the Humdingers, with Irish singer Tracy Sands, and with songwriter George Goehring's show "My Life in the Brill Building".
 The Palm Beach Post has called him one of the "Ten Magnificent Musicians of Palm Beach County".
 In June 2013 New Times Broward-Palm Beach named him #6 of "Ten Greatest South Florida Folksingers Of All Time."
 Since 2006 he is also an instructor for the Florida Atlantic University (Lifelong Learning Center), hosting the lecture and performance series "Music Americana", where he was awarded the Distinguished Faculty Award in 2012.